vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 Be prepared to share this information in your group DTR.

 ## Overcoming Your Barriers: Using Your Strengths
-Go back to your
+Revisit your StrengthsFinder results

 Create SMART goals

 **Specific: State clearly where you are going**
 * What exactly do you want to accomplish?
 What is your desired outcome?
-* What will it look like when you reach your objective (what kind of offer do you imagine?
-What kind of company?)
+* What will it look like when you reach your objective *(what kind of offer do you imagine?
+What kind of company?)*
 * Think of the timeframe you marked in your survey -- this is also how you've been grouped; how will you manage your time in this timeframe?

 **Measurable: How will you measure your progress?**
 * How can you quantify your goal so that you'll know when you reach it?
 This may be the timeframe that you've identified

 **Attainable: How is this goal within your capabilities?**
-* Go back to those barriers -- what might ......
+* Go back to those barriers -- what is one action step you can take to overcome those barriers?

-## Jobtrack Set-Up
+**Realistic:

-As a class, we'll watch this [video](https://drive.google.com/a/jobtrack.io/file/d/14SPY5CbL5hQj7JDxGrAnCMSkIgmLG78n/view?usp=sharing) on how to set up and utilize Jobtrack.io in your job search.
+**Timely: What can you accomplish this module?**

-**You Do:** After watching the video, take 5 minutes to set up your jobtrack account and update it with current information.
+**You Do:** Spend 6 minutes creating 2-3 concrete SMART goals for your job search using your strengths.
+Use the guiding questions above

-## Strategies & Tools
+## Strategies & Tools: Choose Your Own Adventure
 ### Outreach
 The number #1 strategy we're going to encourage you to take on in your job search is to pursue relationships over applications.
 You do this through outreach.
 Whether it's "warm" outreach in which you utilize your existing network or "cold" outreach in which you initiate contact with someone you haven't met yet, building relationships with others who are already in the technology industry will help you get your foot in the door faster than if you merely submit your resume to online application portals.